verlenmot/weather-project/documentation/architecture/architecture.md

 ## Databricks Hive Metastore

 The Hive metastore of the Databricks Workspace serves as the storage location of the processed data.
-Three tables (realtime, hourly_forecast, daily_forecast) are created, which each Dataframe is written to.
+Three tables (realtime, hourly_forecast, daily_forecast) are created, which the Spark DataFrames are written to.
 Each table is a Delta table.

 [Tables](/code/terraform/modules/databricks/query/main.tf)